Support Athens by Locals!

 The theater is most famous as the official venue of the world-renowned Athens & Epidaurus Festival.

-Even though you can visit the monument any day, it is highly recommended to attend an event taking place in the theater to fully grasp its atmosphere and impeccable acoustics.
+Even though you can visit the monument any day, it is highly recommended to attend an event taking place in the theater to grasp its atmosphere and impeccable acoustics fully.

 Benaki Museum of Greek Culture

-It was founded by Antonis Benakis in the 19th century and it has been constantly attracting thousands of visitors annually ever since.
+It was founded by Antonis Benakis in the 19th century and had constantly been attracting thousands of visitors annually ever since.

 The museum’s building complex displays virtually countless exhibits – artifacts from the Bronze Age, sculptures from Classical Greece, Byzantine artworks, Islamic art, World War II uniforms, traditional costumes, old furniture, and modern paintings.